argenx SE (ARGX)'s Financial Results Comparing With Trillium Therapeutics Inc. (NASDAQ:TRIL) | New Business Observer

 Profitability

-Table 2 shows argenx SE and Trillium Therapeutics Inc.’s return on equity, return on assets and net margins.
+Table 2 shows argenx SE and Trillium Therapeutics Inc.’s return on assets, net margins and return on equity.

 |Net Margins